Hugovdberg/PIconnect/docs/tutorials/recorded_values.rst

 Single vs Multiple values
 *************************

-We start of by extracting a the value from the first :class:`~PIconnect.PI.PIPoint` that is returned by the server as it was 5 minutes ago.
+We start of by extracting a the value from the first :class:`PIPoint` that is returned by the server as it was 5 minutes ago.

 .. code-block:: python